NicolasRonsmans/react-stuff/packages/responsive/README.md

 This is the root component.
 It's responsible of:

-- listening to resize event
+- listening to resize events
 - providing breakpoints/current breakpoint values to all its descendants

 ```